tharindusenevirathna/Bank-customer-segmentation/README.md

 This project demonstrates the application of unsupervised learning techniques like K-Means and PCA for customer segmentation.
 The segmentation results enable the bank to better understand its customers and tailor its marketing campaigns effectively, ultimately enhancing customer experience and optimizing marketing efforts.

----

-Feel free to customize this template as per your specific project details and any additional features you might have implemented.